 Buddha was blink's third and final demo tape, following Flyswatter and Demo No.2 in 1993, and is notable for being the band's first-ever commercial release.

 Thanks to a loan from Pat Secor, Hoppus's employer at the time, Buddha was also the first of the band's studio productions, recorded over two days, twelve hours, or three rainy nights (depending on the source) at Doubletime Studios in Santee, California, and marking a permanent departure from Scott Raynor's bedroom.

-It was released in January 1994 on Filter Records, Secor's fledgling indie label, and, following a legal tussle, was re-issued by Kung Fu Records on 27 October 1998, substituting 'The Girl Next Door' and 'Don't' for some of its original tracks.
+It was released in January 1994 on Filter Records, Secor's fledgeling indie label and following a legal tussle, was re-issued by Kung Fu Records on 27 October 1998, substituting 'The Girl Next Door' and 'Don't' for some of its original tracks.

 In any case, Buddha represents some of their finest work musically.
 When not coming together as an effective three-piece, each band member shines on their own merit.
-First track, 'Carousel', for instance, showcases some excellent drum work from Raynor, while Hoppus's bass, often too subdued, holds its ground right from the intro, later returning to form with '21 Days'.
-DeLonge, meanwhile, has a guitar solo on 'Reebok Commercial', and proves his chops again on 'Don't', the closing track of the remastered edition.
+The first track, 'Carousel', for instance, showcases some excellent drum work from Raynor, while Hoppus's bass, often too subdued, holds its ground right from the intro, later returning to form with '21 Days'.
+DeLonge, meanwhile, has a guitar solo on 'Reebok Commercial' and proves his chops again on 'Don't', the closing track of the remastered edition.

 Buddha was instrumental in establishing the band's local fan base and, more importantly, it secured the band their contract with Cargo Records.

 As for its continued appeal as a kind of honorary "album zero", despite the fact that half the songs were re-released on Cheshire Cat, some fans consider these earlier versions to be superior, particularly favouring the raw authenticity of 'Carousel' and 'Toast and Bananas'.